top of page

 3. Keep a fire extinguisher in your van

-4. Install adequate ventilation in your van - especially above the stove. ie. install a fan.
+4. Install adequate ventilation in your van - especially above the stove.
 Here is a guide on how to install a fan in your van.

 Maxxair Maxxfan Deluxe